tigefa4u/tigefa4u.github.io/_posts/2013-09-19-find-method-source-location.md

 {% endhighlight %}

-Feel free to use `#define_method` - it doesn't lose it's source location.
-But if method appears on the object with `#method_missing` help it can't know anything about it's definition place.
+Feel free to use `#define_method` - it doesn't lose its source location.
+But if method appears on the object with `#method_missing` help it cant know anything about its definition place.

 ## Practical application

 Recently I had a problem in our Rails application.
-I defined `Resource` model `ResourcesController` and as usual it's routes but there was surprise when I opened page which contained this helper: `link_to 'Resource', resource_path(@resource)`.
+I defined `Resource` model `ResourcesController` and as usual its routes but there was surprise when I opened page which contained this helper: `link_to 'Resource', resource_path(@resource)`.
 This code caused exception `SystemStackError - stack level too deep`.
 Rather strange situation, isn't it?
 Going through sources of Rails I didn't find any collisions there but finally with `Method#source_location` help I found the source of this method definition (it's [inherited_resources](https://github.com/josevalim/inherited_resources) gem which we use) and as a result I [patched this gem](https://github.com/josevalim/inherited_resources/pull/318).
 I would say that patch is good but at least it looks logical.

 ## Conclusion